hammerheim-game/hammerheim-rules/8-scenarios.md

 special deployment may not be used.
 SPECIAL RULES
-The map on the alley wall was written by a madman, and the warriors in Mordheim will have a tough time puzzling it out in the middle of a fight!
+The map on the alley wall was written by a madman, and the warriors in Hammerheim will have a tough time puzzling it out in the middle of a fight!
 In order to understand the map, a hero must be moved into the middle of the alley, and must spend two full turns doing nothing but studying the writing.